mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Boolean function
 A Boolean function is a function whose arguments and result assume values from the Boolean domain, i.e. a two-element set, usually, `{T,F}` or `{0,1}`.
 Unary `f: 𝔹 → 𝔹`, binary `g: 𝔹 ⨯ 𝔹 → 𝔹` or `g: 𝔹² → 𝔹` or `g: 𝔹 → 𝔹 → 𝔹`, and in general `h: 𝔹ⁿ → 𝔹`.

+## Boolean logic

+## Boolean algebra
+Propositional logic may be reinterpreted from a viewpoint of algebra, in which case the system is called Boolean algebra (BA).
+Boolean algebra is an algebraic system on the Boolean domain, `𝔹 = {0, 1}`.
+A logical statement (a proposition) in propositional logic is regarded as an expression in Boolean algebra.
+Applications of inference rules to derive a theorem in logic are similar to transformations or manipulations of expressions in algebra.
+In BA, we can manipulate logical statements as algebraic expressions systematically.

+## Boolean logic vs Propositional logic

 ## Closed-world assumption
 Closed-world assumption is a view that pressuposes that a statement that is true is also known to be true, and a statement not known to be true is false.